WordPress Gallery Block Images With Captions Are Blurry

 }

 Not nicely.
-In the post editor the galleries show up exactly like in my first screenshot shown above.
+In the post editor, the galleries appear exactly as shown in my first screenshot above.

 WordPress Gallery Block – Live example with my CSS customisation

-Click on or touch an image to cycle through the gallery.
+Click on or tap an image to cycle through the gallery.

-Check accessibility of your web page on mobile
+Check the accessibility of your web page on mobile

-If you change the font size of the WordPress gallery block captions, you should check the captions display at no less than 16px on a mobile device.
-Your website setup may differ from mine, and you may need to adjust the font size for mobile devices.
-You can easily do this using a font size add-on for your browser.
-I use the WhatFont add-on for Firefox, and this adds a WhatFont button icon to the browser’s toolbar.
-The associated screenshot shows what its use looks like in the Firefox browser at a screen width of 350px.
+When changing the font size of WordPress gallery block captions, ensure captions display at least 16px on mobile devices.
+Website configurations may vary, so you may need to adjust the font size for mobile displays.
+This adjustment can be done easily with a browser font-size add-on.
+For example, the WhatFont add-on for Firefox adds a toolbar button.
+The accompanying screenshot demonstrates its use in Firefox at a screen width of 350px.

 Just Google WhatFont, followed by your browser name, to download the correct add-on for your browser.

-Additional CSS Code adds a 5px radius to gallery block image thumbnails
+Additional CSS Code adds a 5px radius to the gallery block image thumbnails

 /* Add a 5px border radius to gallery block images */